frappe/erpnext_documentation/user/manual/en/customize-erpnext/custom-scripts/fetch-values-from-master.md

 <!-- add-breadcrumbs -->
-# Custom Script Fetch Values From Master
+# Custom Script for Fetching Values From Master

 To pull a value of a link on selection, use the `add_fetch` method.